reflectoring/reflectoring.github.io/_posts/2022-1-03-logical-ops-on-java-collections.md

 }

 ```
-Here we are first adding all elements of each collection to a `Set`.
-The set eliminates repeating elements if any.
+Here we are first adding all the elements of each collection to a [Set](https://docs.oracle.com/javase/8/docs/api/java/util/Set.html).
+A collection of type `Set` does not contain any duplicate elements.

-## Intersection of Two Collections (AND)
+## Intersection of Two Collections
 ![intersection of two collections](/assets/img/posts/logical-ops-java-coll/intersection.png)

 Next, we will use Java's `Stream` class for finding the intersection of two collections:

 ```java
 public class CollectionHelper {
     public List<Integer> intersection(